'It was a great challenge and experience without a happy end' - Stephan Lichtsteiner confirms Arsenal departure | Goal.com

 Stephan Lichtsteiner has confirmed he is leaving Arsenal after just one season at Emirates Stadium.

-The 35-year-old joined the Gunners on a free transfer from Juventus last summer and went on to make 23 appearances in all competitions.
+The 35-year-old became Unai Emery's first signing as Arsenal manager when he joined the Gunners on a free transfer from Juventus last summer, going on to make 23 appearances in all competitions.

 The former Lille and Lazio defender was mainly used as a back-up, with the majority of his starts coming in the Europa League and domestic cup competitions.